 Age ratings and rating boards

-To publish an app in the Windows Store, you must give it an appropriate age rating.
+To publish an app in the Windows Store, you must give it an age rating.
+The age rating is about the suitability of the content in the app, rather than the age of the target audience.
 Some countries and regions require that you also rate your app through a specific ratings board.

-Here are the age ratings used in the Windows Store and a general description of the content that such an app could have.
+Here are the age ratings used in the Windows Store with descriptions of appropriate app behavior and content.

 When thinking about age ratings, make sure to consider the following:

 - The content that your app provides.
 Remember, this content could be both stored locally with your app, or accessed from external sources, such as through an Internet connection.